-If you’ve seen my unboxing videos you know that I own and use a couple of Godox TT685 flashes for Fujifilm cameras.
-If you also have one of these and want to learn how to set it up, keep reading.
+If you’ve seen my unboxing videos you know that I own and use a couple of Godox TT685.
+If you want to learn how to do a Godox TT685 setup, keep reading.

 I love using flash!
 I used to be a “natural light photographer” but once I learned to use flash I didn’t look back.